West Ottawa High School

-West Ottawa High School is located in Ottawa County, Michigan.
-It is one of the four high schools in the Holland, Michigan area (along with Holland High School, Holland Christian High School and Black River Public School.)
+West Ottawa High School is located in Park Township, Michigan, with a mailing address in Holland.
+It is one of the four high schools in the Holland area (along with Holland High School, Holland Christian High School and Black River Public School.)

 History

+The high school was founded in 1958, a year after 13 small K-8 districts north of Holland merged into a single K-12 district.
+For years, these districts had sent their children to Holland High School, but Holland Public Schools insisted on a full merger after finding out the rural areas were outgrowing the city.
+After four years of holding classes at the former school building in Beechwood, the first dedicated building opened on 136th Avenue in Park Township in 1961.
+Originally named Suburban High School, it later changed its name to West Ottawa High School.
+The school moved to its current building in 2005, while the old high school building is now home to Harbor Lights Middle School.

-A new section of the high school was constructed and completed in 2005 due to the large student body at the school (about 2,500 students).
+A new section of the high school was constructed and completed in 2005 due to the large student body at the school (about 2,500 students, the largest in Ottawa County).
 The current campus now consists of two buildings approximately 500 yards apart.
 In February 2022, Kristine Jernigan became the first female principal of West Ottawa.

 Academics

 West Ottawa offers Advanced Placement (AP) courses and an International Baccalaureate (IB) program.

 Students also have the opportunity to participate in dual-enrollment programs with area colleges.
 Participating colleges include Davenport University, Grand Valley State University, Grand Rapids Community College, Hope College, and Kendall College of Art and Design.

 Arts

 In 2007, West Ottawa was awarded the Grammy Foundation Signature School.
 West Ottawa was selected as a nationwide finalist in 2010.